naratheman/PokerScript/README.md

 | float   | change        |
 | bool    | playingOnTilt |

+In poker, a "string bet" is when a player doesn't make their bet in a continuous motion and also doesn't declare the amount of their bet.

+A chip represents a dollar amount in poker.
+Chips can be as high as $100,000 in high stakes games.

+Change refers to dollar amounts less than $1 (e.g., 50¢ worth of change).
+Poker players typically don't concern themselves with such small amounts, but hey, you never know.

+Tilt is a poker term for a state of mental or emotional confusion or frustration in which a player adopts a less than optimal strategy, usually resulting in the player becoming overly aggressive.
+Trust us, you don't want to play on tilt.

 ## Built In Functions

+### Printing
 | JavaScript                      | PokerScript              |
 | ------------------------------- | ------------------------ |
 | console.log(“Place your bets”); | reveal “Place your bets” |